Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

         - Adoption request page, enabling potential adopters to apply for the adoption of a specifically selected cat, from the Our Cats page;
         - Find Us page, enabling potential adopters, collaborators, and the general public who may have information about cats needing rescue to make contact with fLoC.

-- Release 2: future specifications intended for release following website launch
+- Release 2: future specifications intended for release following the initial website launch:
     - For the next release, the following pages should be added:
-        - Rescue success stories, making provision for messages and photographs to be submitted to fLoC and published by fLoC following administrator approval to motivate potential adoptees or persons needing to surrender their cat to contact fLoC;
+        - Rescue success stories, making provision for messages and photographs to be submitted to fLoC and published by fLoC following administrator approval and to motivate potential adoptees or persons needing to surrender their cat to contact fLoC;

 - Release 3:
     - For the following release, the following pages should be added:
         - Emergency contact page, setting out contact details of rescuers and/or organisations that have agreed to collaborate efforts and are willing to stand in if/when fLoC cannot be reached in case of an emergency rescue;
-        - Volunteer application page, providing for a potential volunteer to submit an online photograph, a cv and a cover letter.
+        - Volunteer application page, providing for potential volunteers to submit a photograph, a cv and a cover letter.

 - Future releases:
     - For future releases, the following pages should be considered/developed;